-Cybercrime may not be your number one concern but as the owner of a spa or massage practice, your business may be a prime target.
-Since 2011, cyberattacks focused on small business have been on the rise.
+Cybercrime may not be your number one concern, but as the owner of a spa or massage practice, your business may be a prime target.
+Since 2011, cyberattacks focused on small businesses have been on the rise.
 Small Business Trends reports that 43 percent of cyberattacks target small businesses.
 And many small businesses are not prepared for the impact of a cyberattack and may experience devastating results.
 According to the U.S. National Cyber Security Alliance, 60 percent of small companies that suffer a cyberattack are out of business within six months.

-Small businesses in particular need to be concerned about ransomware.
+Small businesses, in particular, need to be concerned about ransomware.
 It’s is a growing type of cybercrime in which criminals use malicious software to block access to a company’s computers until it agrees to pay their financial demand to unlock your data.
 On May 12 of this year, the world was hit with a widespread ransomware attack starting that morning with at least 75,000 computers in 99 countries affected.
-The ransomware attack locked the files of impacted systems and criminals demanded payment — $300 in bitcoin — to release the data.
+The ransomware attack locked the files of impacted systems, and criminals demanded payment — $300 in bitcoin — to release the data.

-In order to protect your spa or massage practice data, you’ll want to take the following measures:
+To protect your spa or massage practice data, you’ll want to take the following measures:

 Install a firewall: Firewalls can stop hackers from getting your data by blocking certain websites.
 You also can program a firewall to restrict what data and emails can be sent from your small business.

 Maintain antivirus software: Install antivirus and anti-malware software programs and keep them up to date with the latest versions from your provider.